JustinPaoletta/replace-karma-with-jest/README.md

     - Add this key pair in compilerOptions: "module": "commonjs",

-    - Remove "src/test.ts" from the files array
+    - Remove "src/test.ts" from the files array (if it exists)

 <br>